Joseph A. Gallian, Morse Alumni Distinguished University Teaching Professor and Professor of Mathematics

 Co-PI of a grant to have the documentary film "Julia Robinson" syndicated on American Public Television.

-National Security Agency; two years from Minnesota Humanities Commission.
+National Security Agency; three years from Jane Street Capital; two years from Minnesota Humanities Commission.

 Invited Addresses: 25 at national meetings; 74 at MAA